jawhnypoh/USA-Interactive-Map/README.md

 ![Interactive Map of the US](./screenshot.png)

 ## Introduction
 This is an Interactive Visualization webpage of the map of the United States.
 This is a project for CS 458 - Information Visualization.
 The goal of this project is to provide students with an additional resource to learn both important and interesting information about each of the 50 states of the U.S. However, this website is not just limited to people in the field of education.
 We intend for this webpage to be accessible for anyone and everyone who is curious to learn more about the United States.
-For now, the site is hosted on the OSU school servers, but may be transferred somewhere else at a later date.
+For now, the site is hosted both on the OSU school servers as well as Github, but may be transferred somewhere else at a later date.

 ### Meta
 - **State:** Production